oneapi-src/oneDPL/documentation/library_guide/parallel_api/additional_algorithms.rst

     search sequence: [0, 2, 4, 7, 6]
     result sequence: [1, 4, 8, 10, 10]

 * ``sort_by_key``: performs a stable key-value sort.
-The algorithm sorts sequence's keys according to a comparioson operator.
-If no comparator is provided, then a function object that uses ``operator<`` to compare the elements is used.
+The algorithm sorts the sequence's keys according to a comparioson operator.
+If no comparator is provided, then the elements are compared with ``operator<``.
   The sequence's values are permutated according to the sorted sequence's keys.
-  For correct computation, a size of number of a key sequence and a size of a value sequence should be the same.
+The prerequisite for correct behavior is that the size for both keys sequence and values sequence shall be the same.
   For example::

     keys:   [3,    5,   0,   4,   3,   0]